 Psychiatrist: These are medical doctors (MDs) who specialize in the diagnosis and treatment of mental or psychiatric illnesses.
 Psychiatrists are licensed to prescribe drugs as part of their treatment regimen and are also trained in psychotherapy, a form of "talking" therapy.

 Psychologist: These are doctoral degree (PhD or PsyD) experts in psychology and are trained in counseling, psychotherapy, and psychological testing.
-Psychologists are not licensed to prescribe drugs to treat mental illnesses.
+Psychologists are not medically trained and therefore not licensed to prescribe drugs to treat mental illnesses except in several states where prescribing privileges have been extended to psychologists by legislative act.

-Social worker: These are specialists who often work to assist underprivileged and maladjusted people.
-Social workers are trained to recognize mental illness and conduct psychotherapy.
+Social worker: These are specialists who often help to provide counseling services and social service needs to disadvantaged individuals and those with a psychiatric illness.
+Social workers are trained to recognize mental illness and conduct psychotherapy

 Psychiatric nurse specialists: These are registered nurses (RNs) who are educated in psychiatric nursing and specialize in treating mental or psychiatric illnesses.